qianyunfan/Obsidian-Vault/cs learn/git/tutorial.md

 # START
 1. cd to dictionary
-2. cmd input  `git init` , it will make this dictionary become
+2. cmd input  `git init` , it will make this dictionary become a **repository**, which can record and control all
 3.